 With that in mind, I finally decided that I had interesting stories I wanted to tell, and a decent enough grasp of the language to be able to tell them.
 I don't feel I have anything earth-shattering to say.
 My goal is to entertain--to provide light, fun, fast-paced stories that can be polished off over the course of a rainy Sunday afternoon and leave the reader smiling and wanting to visit that world, those characters again, to see what they may be up to now.

-I am a member of the Hudson Valley Writers Guild, and the Latham/Albany/Schenectady/Troy Science Fiction Association.
+I am a member of the Science Fiction & Fantasy Writers Association, Hudson Valley Writers Guild, and the Latham/Albany/Schenectady/Troy Science Fiction Association.
 You can find me on Twitter, LinkedIn, and Facebook (see the Follow Me links below).

 My debut novel Traitor Knight was released on September 7, 2015 by Champagne Books.
 Desperate Knight, the second volume in the series, was released on August 7, 2017.
 The third book, Enchanted Knight, was released on April 13, 2020.
-I'm hard at work on the fourth installment, I have a dragon's horde of short stories from the Kilbourne universe that I hope to collect into an anthology someday.
+The latest installment in the series, Stolen Knight, was released on July 4, 2022.
+I'll be starting to work on Book Five (Title TBD) soon, I have a dragon's horde of short stories from the Kilbourne universe that I hope to collect into an anthology someday.